 Located seven miles northeast of the Pacific Ocean, the Rincon Vineyard is the home vineyard where Don Talley planted the first vines of Talley Vineyards in 1982 and where the winery is located.
 Consisting of two southerly facing hillsides rising from the floor of the Arroyo Grande Valley, Rincon Vineyard soils are shallow and composed of several types, the most predominant of which is Diablo Clay, a dark calcareous clay that limits vine vigor.
 This soil type, coupled with the steepness of the hills, results in Chardonnay and Pinot Noir yields averaging less than three tons per acre and produces wines with distinct mineral aromas and flavors.

-The Rincon Vineyard is the largest of the Talley family's vineyards, consisting of 74 acres: 39 acres of Pinot Noir, 27 acres of Chardonnay, and 2 acres of Syrah.
+The Rincon Vineyard is the largest of the Talley family's vineyards, consisting of 62 acres: 36 acres of Pinot Noir, 23 acres of Chardonnay, 2 acres of Syrah and 1 acre of Grenache.
 The oldest vines in the Rincon Vineyard grow on their own roots, are low in vigor, and yield small quantities of fruit with great concentration and complexity.
 Parts of the Rincon Vineyard are currently fallow and will be redeveloped in coming years.